 10 Tips for Keeping Your Family Safe on the Road

 - Think you can ignore a chip in your windshield?
 Think again!
-A chip smaller than 6 inches (or the size of a dollar bill) can easily be repaired by filling it with a special resin.
+A special resin can quickly repair a chip smaller than six inches (or the size of a dollar bill).

 - Chips turn into Cracks.
 Like right.
 Before.
 Your eyes!
 Windshield repair is often a safe and economical alternative to a full windshield replacement.